 Comprehensive Benefits Package

-• PTO for Thanksgiving (one week), Christmas Break (two weeks), Spring Break (one week), and major holidays – All Employees
+• PTO for Thanksgiving (one week), Christmas break (three weeks), spring break (one week), and major holidays – All employees

-• PTO for Summer Break (late May through early August) – 10-month employees
+• PTO for summer break (early June through early August) – 10-month employees

-• 403(b) Retirement Plan & Pension Plan (minimum vesting requirement) with competitive employer matching contributions
+• 403(b) retirement plan and pension plan (minimum vesting requirement) with competitive employer matching contributions

 Wage Range